XingshuaiHuang/DTLight-old/README.md

 Please go through the following two steps to generate offline data and run experiments for DTLight.

 1. run offline_data_generator.py and generate offline data.
-An example command to generate offline dataset on 2-Lane scenario with IDQN as behavior policy:
+An example command to generate an offline dataset on the 2-Lane scenario with IDQN as behavior policy:

    `python src/offline_data_generator.py --agent IDQN --map 2lane`